openl2m/openl2m/docs/index.rst

 OpenL2M is an open source network device management application designed to allow users with minimal training to perform a set of basic configuration changes on those devices.
-It does so by providing a consistent web interface for Layer 2 device management, independent of the underlying vendor.
+It does so by providing a consistent web interface for device management, independent of the underlying vendor.
 While primary intended to manage network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)

 OpenL2M is written in Django 3 and Python 3.